mridubhatnagar/Event_Fetcher/README.md

     Alternate approach could be to create a new calendar.
 Which is only a Birthday Calendar.
 Get calendar ID for this calendar and replace calendarId = 'primary' with the new calendar ID and proceed.

+2. Python version 3.5.2 is used.
+Compatible for any version greater than Python3.

 **STEPS TO RUN THE CODE**